Kmack710/710-Management/README.md

 # 710-Management
 ## A management system for company and gang funds that works with all frameworks!

+# Features
+- Built in multijob with job change location!
+- Custom Payrate PER player (Cause people should get raises before promotions!)
+- Full boss management menu system!
+- PayCycle built in via duty and Custom pay rates!
+- Duty System with EASY export to see how many players are on duty instead of making some loop through online players (lol)

 # Docs (Will be up in 1-2 days)
 http://kmack710.info/docs
 # Support